pgumeson-fabric/dotfiles/README.md

 ## Why?
 What does it do?

-Getting a new machine up and running with all the tools you use (shells, editors, version control) can be very time consuming and error prone.
-Chezmoi helps track your personal configuration files (dotfiles, like `~/.zshrc`) in git, and can quickly restore your settings on any new or existing machine.
-It also allows common project configurations to be shared across teams.
+Getting a new machine up and running with all the tools you use (shells, editors, version control) can be very consuming and error prone.
+Not to mention keeping up with new versions and breking changes...
+Chezmoi tracks your personal configuration files (dotfiles like `~/.zshrc`) in git, and can quickly restore your settings on any new or existing machine.
+It also allows common project configurations to be shared and updated across teams.

 Read more about chezmoi here: [What does chezmoi do?](https://www.chezmoi.io/what-does-chezmoi-do), [Quick Start Guide](https://www.chezmoi.io/quick-start), [User Guide](https://www.chezmoi.io/user-guide/command-overview).